Wrestling With Ethics

 Turning fish food into fish, then fish into crocodiles.

-Nature sounds strange when broken down into cells.
+Nature sounds strange when broken down into cellular transformation.

 I’d feel really uncomfortable feeding each crocodile hundreds of cats.